C.22 Procedures for Changes in Graduate Curricula

 4. Approval for continuation of experimental or special courses may be granted for one consecutive academic semester only.

-5. After completion of the course and review of the evaluation results, the dean, provost and director of Graduate Studies may recommend inclusion of the course in the formal curriculum, in which case the dean will collect the petition, all documents related to the course, and results of the evaluation for review.
+5. After completion of the course and review of the evaluation results, the dean, provost and the Dean, School of Graduate Studies may recommend inclusion of the course in the formal curriculum, in which case the dean will collect the petition, all documents related to the course, and results of the evaluation for review.
 The dean will submit the material to the college level graduate council for formal approval according to the normal procedure.

 6. Course Removal/Irregularly Offered Course Policy